microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

     ..  include:: /fragments/common_params.rst

-    :query string sc:
-        An optional :term:`Session Context` string that will be passed back to the host in subsequent :ref:`CheckFileInfo` and :ref:`CheckFolderInfo` calls in the **X-WOPI-SessionContext** request header.
-There is no defined limit for the length of this string; however, since it is passed on the query string, it is subject to the overall Office Online URL length limit of 2047 bytes.

     :reqheader X-WOPI-SessionContext:
-        The value of the :term:`Session Context` URI parameter, if passed in the ``sc`` parameter.
+        The value of the :ref:`session context`, if provided on the initial WOPI action URL using the ``sc`` parameter.

     :code 200: Success
     :code 401: Invalid :term:`access token`